Ma-Pe-Ma/Lode-Runner-2020/ReadMe.md

 Source file needed to be linked:
 - [GLAD](https://glad.dav1d.de/) - an OpenGL Loading Library is a library that loads pointers to OpenGL functions at runtime, this is required to access functions from OpenGL

 A fully configured Visual Studio project is included in the repository.
-You have to specify only two paths in the LR_Path.props property sheet to compile it successfully.<br>
+You have to specify only two paths in the LR_Path.props property sheet to compile it successfully.

-At line 5 you have to add the LR_INCLUDE_DIR macro which is the path to the location where the aforementioned libraries' headers + the glad.c source file are located.<br>
+At line 5 you have to add the LR_INCLUDE_DIR macro which is the path to the location where the aforementioned libraries' headers + the glad.c source file are located.

 Similarly, at line 6 you have specify the LR_LIB_DIR macro which is the path to the location where the libraries' static lib files are located.<br>
 And of course, the libraries' proper dll-s are needed to put in the built executable's folder.